wp-plugins/bepro-listings/readme.txt

 = 2.0.71 (Monday, Dec 16th 2013) = * Fixes to search filter and addition of wordpress filters

 = 2.0.76 (Thursday, Dec 19th 2013) = * Fixes to activation

+= 2.0.77 (Friday, Dec 20th 2013) = * Improve organization of plugin including new hooks and filters

 == Upgrade Notice ==